Nyabsi/blog/blogs/pico-4-ultra-review.md

 <!-- NOTE: specs may be wrong -->

-However, once you put the headset on those specifications become utterly useless, as they don't tell the whole story.
+However, once you put the device on those specifications become utterly useless, as they don't tell the whole story.
 Optics and Displays are Intervened in a way that both affect each others performance.

 The colours are no longer washed out as they were on the Pico 4, thanks to the new colour calibration process they are vibrant and they provide a great viewing experience in both dark and bright scenes.